OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 Before going any further, let's test the basic add-in that the generator created to confirm that the project is set up correctly.

+> [!NOTE]
+> Office Add-ins should use HTTPS, not HTTP, even when you are developing.
+If you are prompted to install a certificate after you run one of the following commands, accept the prompt to install the certificate that the Yeoman generator provides.

+> [!TIP]
+> If you're testing your add-in on Mac, run the following command before proceeding.
+When you run this command, the local web server will start.
+>
+> ```command&nbsp;line
+> npm run dev-server
+> ```

-1. At the command prompt, make sure you're in the root directory of your project.
-Start the local web server by running the following command, which should open a node command window.
+1. Run the following command in the root directory of your project.
+When you run this command, the local web server will start (if it's not already running).

-    ```
+    ```command&nbsp;line
     npm start
     ```

-    > [!NOTE]
-    > Office Add-ins should use HTTPS, not HTTP, even when you are developing.
-If you are prompted to install a certificate after you run `npm start`, accept the prompt to install the certificate that the Yeoman generator provides.

 1. Follow the instructions in [Sideload Outlook add-ins for testing](sideload-outlook-add-ins-for-testing.md) to sideload the **manifest.xml** file that's located in the root directory of the project.